oVirt/ovirt-site/source/feature/normalized-ovirtmgmt-initialization.html.md

     * Hosts from cluster 3.0 are still able to provide rebootAfterInstallation property to control rebooting the host after installation is completed.

-        * The default via the webadmin is to reboot the host for any host with 'Virt' capabilities.
+        * Current behavior: The default via the webadmin is to reboot the host for any host with 'Virt' capabilities.
 The default via rest-api is not to reboot the host.

 *   ovirt-node - during the registration of ovirt-node, the management network is created as part of the bootstrap process as a bridge.
 ATM there is no support in configuring the management network for ovirt-node according to its logical network definition.
 Therefore if the logical network definition of the management network defers from a bridge, the ovirt-node will be added with its management